Top 6 Best Women's College Basketball Teams of All Time

 The 2002 UConn team is the best in women’s college basketball history.
 They went 39-0 and were only outscored in one half the entire season, the second half of a game they won by 21 points.
 They won the national championship by 12 points against Oklahoma, and then they sent four players to the WNBA, all of whom were drafted in the top six overall picks.
 The 2002 UConn team was loaded with talent and leaders like no other team in history.

 What college has won the most women’s basketball championships?

-Since women's basketball was first accepted as an official NCAA Division I sport in 1982, the University of Connecticut has won 11 NCAA women’s basketball championships, the most of all time, followed by the University of Tennessee with eight titles.
-UConn won their first NCAA title in 1995, and head coach Geno Auriemma has been at the helm for all 11 wins.
+Since women's basketball was first added as an official NCAA Division I sport in 1982, the University of Connecticut has won 11 NCAA women’s basketball championships, the most of all time, followed by the University of Tennessee with eight titles.
+UConn won its first NCAA title in 1995, and head coach Geno Auriemma has been at the helm for all 11 wins.